 Another interesting feature of a cash value account is the ability to take a loan out against it.
 You can do this at a much lower interest rate than a bank loan or credit card loan.
 If you can't pay it back (or don't want to), the amount you borrowed will be deducted from the death benefit your beneficiary receives when you die.
 You can't get this kind of financial flexibility from a regular bank loan or line of credit.

-If flexibility combined with lifelong protection sounds good, click here for an instant quote!
+If flexibility combined with lifelong protection sounds good, click the button below for an instant quote!

 No pressure, but Walt Disney borrowed against the cash value of his life insurance account to help fund the construction of Disneyland.
 And, well, sales at Disney Parks and Resorts totaled $3.1 billion in the 2011 fiscal year.